We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Bottom Line: Blue light tricks your body into thinking it’s daytime.
+Blue light tricks your body into thinking it’s daytime.
 There are several ways you can reduce blue light exposure in the evening.

-If you do crave a cup of coffee in the late afternoon or evening, then stick with decaffeinated coffee.
+If you do crave a cup of coffee in the late afternoon or evening, stick with decaffeinated coffee.

-Bottom Line: The effects of daytime naps depend on the individual.
+Long daytime naps may impair sleep quality.
 If you have trouble sleeping at night, stop napping or shorten your naps.

 Your body’s circadian rhythm functions on a set loop, aligning itself with sunrise and sunset.

 Being consistent with your sleep and waking times can aid long-term sleep quality.